Rockland’s Largest Road Race!

 Corporate Sponsorship Benefits

-The Thanksgiving Day 5-Mile Turkey Trot offers local and regional exposure for your company or business in the following ways:
+The Thanksgiving Day 5-Mile Turkey Trot offers local and regional exposure for your company or business in the following ways (scroll down to see our current sponsors):

 - Media Coverage